Frequently Asked Questions

 -

-Additionally, in preparation for the initial session, some people find it helpful to create a list of questions or journal about some of their concerns.
-Please note that this is a suggestion – not a requirement – and may not be a good fit for everyone.
+In preparation for the initial session, some people find it helpful to create a list of questions or journal about some of their concerns.
+Please note that this not a requirement, but can serve as a helpful tool as we’re getting to know each other and setting treatment goals.